ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 Universal Rendering consists in rendering pages on the server and making them interactive on the browser using the same view components built with a library such as React, Vue.js, Angular, etc.

-Nowadays, JavaScript frameworks such as [Next.js](https://nextjs.org/), [Nuxt.js](https://nuxtjs.org/) and [NgUniversal](https://github.com/angular/universal) make this duty easier.
-However, how can we achieve it on non JavaScript frameworks like Laravel?
+Nowadays, JavaScript frameworks such as [Next.js](https://nextjs.org/), [Nuxt.js](https://nuxtjs.org/), and [NgUniversal](https://github.com/angular/universal) make this duty easier.
+However, how can we achieve it on non-JavaScript frameworks like Laravel?

 <!--truncate-->